Ron Rivera becomes head coach of Washington Redskins

 "I told the players in there that I hope you understand that I was just trying to be the best example," Rivera said in his final press conference with the Panthers.
 "I wanted Stephanie around because I wanted you to see how you’re supposed to be around your wife.
 I wanted my children around because I wanted the players to see how to be around their children.
 I think that’s important.
 We set examples for the people that are around us."

-Rivera is becoming the the first Latino head coach in Redskins history, with Puerto Rican and Mexican heritage.
+Rivera is the first Latino head coach in Redskins history, with Puerto Rican and Mexican heritage.

 Bill Callahan has been acting as interim head coach for the Redskins since Oct.
 7, when Jay Gruden was fired after an 0-5 start -- the team's worst record in 18 years.